tiny-pilot/style-guides/README.md

 If you made design choices in the PR, explain why you chose a particular implementation over other possible candidates.

-For very trivial PRs, the description is optional, but it's usually helpful to include a description.
+For trivial PRs, the description is optional, but it's usually helpful to include a description.

 #### Focus on the "why" rather than the "how"

-The PR description is a description of the *change* rather than the code.
+The PR description should focus on the *change* rather than the code.
 It should answer the question, "Why are we making this change right now?"

-If there's context the reader needs to understand the code, the code itself should provide that context either through naming or code comments.
+If there's context the reader needs to understand the code, the code itself should provide that context either through naming, structure, or code comments.
 After the code is merged, the code needs to make sense to people who haven't read the pull request description.

 ##### Example bad description